AmmadHassanPro/ConfigServerFlightsApi/README.md

 A Spring Boot app, which serves as a Config Server.
 It points to https://github.com/AmmadHassanPro/flights-api-configuration github repo to get flights-api.yml , which has Spring profile specific configurations.

 ## Running Instructions
-Download the code, and on the root of the project, type  ./gradlew bootRun The config server will be available at http://localhost:8888
+Download the code, and on the root of the project, type  ./gradlew bootRun on the terminal.
+The config server will be available at http://localhost:8888

 ### Configuration